Analysis | A scholar-politician looks at Congress and the politics of the post-Trump era

 The centralization of power began decades ago.
 Price recalls the history of Democratic leaders and their reform-minded allies seeking to wrest power from Southern committee chairmen.
 “The idea was not so much to centralize power as to as to remove or reduce the power of these committee barons,” he said.

 Over time, as the two parties sorted themselves out ideologically, the centralization of power gathered force.
 Newt Gingrich (R-Ga.) consolidated power to the House speaker’s office after the GOP took the chamber’s majority in 1994.
 When Democrats retook control of the House in the 2006 elections, Price said, Speaker Nancy Pelosi (D-Calif.) had no intention of going back to a more decentralized style of leadership.
-Over time, she has proven to be one of the most powerful speakers in history.
+Over time, she has proved to be one of the most powerful speakers in history.

 Centralization of power has dramatically altered the operations of the House.
 Price notes that generations of students have used textbooks describing how a bill becomes a law, working its way through the committee process and then to bipartisan amendments on the floor and eventual passage.
-“That that really isn’t the way most work is done these days,” Price said.
-“And it’s a function of the polarization and the centralization that … has pretty thoroughly changed the way we do business.”
+“That really isn’t the way most work is done these days,” Price said.
+“And it’s a function of the polarization and the centralization that . . . has pretty thoroughly changed the way we do business.”

 Legislation by crisis also has consolidated power in the hands of leadership, by necessity, whether during the tediously predictable brinkmanship over government funding, with threats of government shutdowns, or now trying to do business in the middle of a pandemic.
 “Guess what?”
 Price said.
 “The power goes to the top when you’re getting yourself through those things.”